petehodnefield/project-three/README.md

-# project-three
+# DEI Calendar

 ## Description

-____ is a place for employees to learn about upcoming cultural festivals and holidays to enable them to connect with each other to plan for celebrations.
+DEI Calendar is a place for employees to learn about upcoming cultural festivals and holidays to enable them to connect with each other to plan for celebrations.
 Employees / Users will be able to express their interest in participating in an event or celebration.

 ## Technologies Used